Flask Deployment

 If you run into any errors during the deployment process, you can check the build or deploy logs for the service that failed to deploy.
 You can find the logs by clicking on the Flightcontrol environment page.

-If you're still having troubles, reach out to us for support please get in touch with us in our Discord Channel (opens in a new tab)!
-We're very happy to help out.
+If you’re still having troubles, reach out to us for support please get in touch with us in our Discord Channel!
+We’re very happy to help out.